Knowing where the best place to live in Canada is a tricky question to answer. We all have different ideas about our

 There are public and private schools and universities and colleges to choose from, and around 72% of the population of the city has at least some tertiary level education behind them – which is way above the national norm.

-Victoria is leading artistic, cultural and historic centre.
+Victoria is a leading artistic, cultural and historic centre.

 It’s home to many annual festivals, it has museums, golf clubs, yacht clubs, marinas, fitness centres, ice rinks, tennis courts, stadiums, arenas, a car race track and a horse racing track – proving you’ll never be bored living in Victoria.